Homemade Cherry Marshmallows

 • Using a pizza cutter (this is a great trick, but a sharp knife will do as well), cut into 24 squares (six by four).
 You can leave as large marshmallows or cut each square into four pieces for mini marshmallows.

-• Roll each side in the powdered sugar to keep from sticking together.
+• If you want mini marshmallows, cut each square into 4.
+Roll each side in the powdered sugar to keep from sticking together.
 Allow them to sit out overnight before storing so the powdered sugar can form to the sides and they won’t stick together.

 • Store in an airtight container for up to 2 weeks.